Southport Multi-Objective Flood Control and Habitat Restoration Project

 Southport has been a cornerstone project for cbec, spanning multiple years, and with various successful project team configurations.
 This West Sacramento Area Flood Control Agency (WSAFCA) project’s goal was to set back reaches of the Sacramento River Levee through West Sacramento to provide a 200-year level of flood protection, valuable ecological habitat benefits, and high recreational value on the restored floodplain.

-cbec provided geomorphic, hydrodynamic, and morphological modeling services, as well as ecological habitat design for aquatic and terrestrial species.
-Our primary role was to analyze hydraulic and geomorphic conditions at the site, assess the potential for levee and channel erosion and deposition, and estimate sedimentation impacts for the preferred design alternative.
-To accomplish this, cbec collected sediment transport data (bed and suspended load) as well as ADCP (Acoustic Doppler Current Profiler) discharge measurements on the Sacramento River over range of flow conditions.
+cbec provided geomorphic and hydrodynamic modeling services, as well as ecological habitat design for aquatic and terrestrial species.
+Our primary role was to analyze hydraulic and geomorphic conditions at the site, assess the potential for levee and channel erosion and deposition, and estimate sedimentation impacts for the preferred design alternative, which included levee setback and floodplain lowering.
+To accomplish this, cbec collected sediment transport data (bed and suspended load) as well as ADCP (Acoustic Doppler Current Profiler) discharge measurements on the Sacramento River over a range of flow conditions.
 These data were used in the development and calibration of a 2-dimensional hydrodynamic sediment transport model (DHI – MIKE 21C) that was employed to assess various feasibility and design aspects of the levee setback project.
 Specifically, the model was used to characterize the existing sediment regime and long-term geomorphic function (erosion and deposition trends) as well as site specific erosion control design.
-Using the model and the geomorphic assessments, cbec established how the sites evolved historically, which informed the design of the setback levees relative to the sediment transport regime.
+Using the model and the geomorphic assessments, cbec established how the site evolved historically, which informed the design of the setback levee relative to the sediment transport regime.